michael-dez/michael-dez.github.io/_posts/2021-12-09-ImprovedAgentCalling.md

 ## Overview
 I got some feedback after my original post that it would be tedious maintaining a DynamoDB table for agent extensions.
 I wanted to make a complete solution and decided it would be a fun project to automate maintenance of the table.
-I had to redesign the table to keep track of unused extensions.
+First thing I had to redesign the table to keep track of unused extensions.
 Then I made another Lambda in Python that updated the table when triggered by a scheduled EventBridge Event.
 Once I was done I wanted to make it easy to deploy.
 While looking into using CloudFormation to do this I learned about aws [sam](https://aws.amazon.com/serverless/sam/).
 Sam makes it a little easier to make CloudFormation templates for serverless apps and packages it up nicely for you.
-I wrote up a sam template and get the project published in the [Serverless Application Repository](https://serverlessrepo.aws.amazon.com/applications/us-east-1/828393986024/awsconnect-extensions)!
+I wrote up a sam template and got the project published in the [Serverless Application Repository](https://serverlessrepo.aws.amazon.com/applications/us-east-1/828393986024/awsconnect-extensions)
 The whole thing took awhile but I really enjoyed getting more experience with these aws services while I study for my developer associate.
 Plenty to talk about with everything that went into the project so I'll probably end up making a few posts about it.
+In this post I'll focus on how I redesigned the DynamoDB table.
 ## Designing the Table
 I didn't go into this with much knowledge of how DynamoDB/NoSQL worked.
 Luckily [this](https://www.youtube.com/watch?v=HaEPXoXVf2k) awesome presentation by Rick Houlihan really helped me understand how it differs from SQL and how to design a schema with that in mind.